MherZaqaryan/BedWars1058-Cosmetics-Issues/.github/ISSUE_TEMPLATE/cosmetic-request.md

 ---
 name: Cosmetic Request
-about: Suggest an idea for this project
+about: Request a new cosmetic for this project
 title: "[Cosmetic Request]"
 labels: cosmetic request
 assignees: ''